kmsoln/JavaWebDevDocs/en/springsecurity/classes/dao-authentication-provider.md

 }
 ```

-In this example, `DaoAuthenticationProvider` is configured with the `UserDetailsService` bean and a `PasswordEncoder` for password encoding and verification.
+In this example, `DaoAuthenticationProvider` is configured with the `UserDetailsService` bean and a `PasswordEncoder` for encoding and verifying passwords.

 ### Authentication

-When authenticating users, `DaoAuthenticationProvider` is automatically invoked by Spring Security to perform authentication.
+During user authentication, `DaoAuthenticationProvider` is automatically invoked by Spring Security to execute the authentication process.

 ### Example: